zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 # Installing an STMP server

 You only have to do this if you do not already have an accessible SMTP server running in your network or with your ISP.
 Remember running your own SMTP server is a security/spam risk if you don't know how to properly install/maintain it.

+> It really is way easier to use a third party for email, usually can use those for free, mailgun works very nice.

 ```
 apt-get install postfix